Home » Easy » Repurposed Lamp Metal Plant Stand

 First, I started mixing and matching lamp parts to see if I could add interest to any of the upcycled lamps.

-The very tall lamp still had wiring that needed to be removed.
-This is where the snips come in handy to cut the wires.
+The very tall lamp still needed its wiring to be removed.
+This is where the snips come in handy.
 Whenever I part out a lamp, I save all the bits and pieces for future projects.
-If the lamp has good wiring, socket and plug—I save those too.
-In this case this wiring and plug were very old and not worth saving.
+If the lamp has good wiring, a socket, and a plug, I save those, too.
+In this case, the wiring and plug were very old and not worth saving.

-Generally to gut a lamp, you need to work from the base and the socket at the same time.
+Generally, to gut a repurposed lamp, you need to work on the base and the socket simultaneously.
 They both are connected to the threaded rod that runs through the entire lamp.

 This lamp base was a simple fix.
 I added a small top piece that I found in my stash.
 See why it is handy to keep nuts and washers from past projects?